fieldtrip/website/example/source/bem.md

 ---
-title: Compute EEG leadfields using a FEM headmodel
+title: Compute EEG leadfields using a BEM headmodel
 category: example
-tags: [eeg, fem, leadfield, headmodel, meg-language]
+tags: [eeg, bem, leadfield, headmodel, meg-language]
-redirect_from:
-    - /example/fem/
 ---

-# Compute EEG leadfields using a FEM headmodel
+# Compute EEG leadfields using a BEM headmodel

-This example shows how to compute EEG leadfields using a Finite Element Method (FEM) head model.
+This example shows how to compute EEG leadfields using a Boundary Element Method (BEM) head model.
 The process involves reading and aligning MRI data, segmenting the MRI into different tissue types, preparing a mesh, aligning electrodes, constructing a volume conduction model, creating a source model, and finally computing the leadfields.
 Visualization steps are included to verify alignment and results.

-The aim of this example is to show the similarities and differences between FEM (here), [BEM](/example/source/bem) and [concentricspheres](/example/source/concentricspheres) and how to deal with units to get correct SI units in the forward and inverse solution.
-A more elaborate tutorial using FEM can be found [here](/tutorial/source/headmodel_eeg_fem/).
+The aim of this example is to show the similarities and differences between BEM (here), [FEM](/example/source/fem) and [concentricspheres](/example/source/concentricspheres) and how to deal with units to get correct SI units in the forward and inverse solution.
+A more elaborate tutorial using BEM can be found [here](/tutorial/source/headmodel_eeg_bem/).

 This example starts with the anatomical MRI of the same subject that is used in a number of other tutorials.
-You can download the data from our [download server](https://download.fieldtriptoolbox.org/example/fem).
+You can download the data from our [download server](https://download.fieldtriptoolbox.org/example/bem).

 ```matlab
 %% read the anatomical MRI